obonaventure/mmtp-book/mptcp.rst

 *************

-Multipath TCP :cite:`rfc8684` is an extension to the TCP protocol :cite:p:`rfc793` that was presented earlier.
+Multipath TCP :cite:`rfc8684` is an extension to the TCP protocol :cite:p:`rfc793` that was described in chapter :ref:`chapter-tcp`.
 We start with an overview of Multipath TCP.
 Then we explain how a Multipath TCP connection can be established.
 Then we analyze how data is exchanged over different paths and explain the multipath congestion control schemes.
 Finally, we explain how Multipath TCP connections can be terminated.

 .. _mptcp-overview: